-- Open your Games library, and right click on the game you want to move, and then select Properties.
+- Open your Games library, and right-click on the game you want to move, and then select Properties.

 - Switch to the Local Files Tab.

-Here you will get a clear information about the current location of the folder, an option to select one of the new destinations you had included in the 2nd step.
+Here you will get clear information about the current location of the folder, an option to select one of the new destinations you had included in the 2nd step.
 Click on Move Folder, and it will initiate the process.
 Completion time will depend on the size of the game.

-Steam creates similar folder structure i.e. Steam\steamapps\common\ in the new drive or in any folder you had set your destination.
+Steam creates a similar folder structure i.e. Steam\steamapps\common\ in the new drive or in any folder you had set your destination.

 Use Steam Library Manager to Move Games in Batch

 Steam Library Manager is a tool created to help you with managing Steam libraries.
 SLM lets you easily copy, move or backup your games between Steam and SLM (backup) libraries.
-It offers a simple interface which lists down all the Libraries on your PC, and games available in each of these libraries.
+It offers a simple interface that lists down all the Libraries on your PC, and games available in each of these libraries.